puls-group/percolation-analyzer/Readme.md

 ## License/Permission of use

-The code is provided as-is without any warranty for its correctness.
+The code is provided as-is without any warranty for its correctness under the MIT license (see `LICENSE` file).
 We have tested it and are reasonably sure that it works, but it is always possible for bugs to occur in special cases.
 If you think you have found a bug, please let us know via the issues of this project.

-If you use the code provided in this repository for your own research purposes, please cite the paper "TODO" (doi: TODO) as a reference.
+If you use the code provided in this repository for research purposes, please cite the paper "TODO" (doi: TODO) as a reference.

 BibTeX:
 ```
 @article{}
 ```

+This repository also provides a doi for each full release of the software:

+TODO

 ## How to use